dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 The data used in this app is too large in CSV format to be stored in a Git repo.
 As a result we have used the [parquet](https://parquet.apache.org/) format from Apache.
 This leads to using the [arrow package](https://arrow.apache.org/docs/r/) for data reading and manipulation and provides many performance benefits.

 To update the data you will need to do this manually outside of the app.
 The `R/data-prep/create_data_files.R` script should be used for this.
-Follow the instructions in there to run the code against CSVs generated from the SQL queries and this script will then create the .parquet versions for use in the app.
+Follow the instructions in there to run the code against CSVs generated from the SQL queries and this script will then create the .parquet files for use in the app.

+Functions used to read in the data are created in `R/read_data.R`

 #### File sizes